 Walking through the audience, she moves slowly so we see her gestures up close, hear her breathing.
 Behind us and almost out of view, she changes into a white tunic, a doubled t-shirt worn with a knee brace, and returns to the stage.
 Later the audience is invited to join her on stage and some are given animal eye masks, bright owl eyelashes and leopard prints, asked to surrender their vision.
 Lying down, almost touching the audience, she whispers that her father died recently; she wonders what shape his body was in when he hit the floor; she questions why she is telling us this.
 The exquisite intimacy of grief reverberating as kineasthetic shape, another fallen body on the floor.

 Yet we do not end here, gathered in the dusk, in the rain.
 A final video returns.
 This time her body appears in fragments, rising out of or falling into the mercurial surface of the screen.
-Sometimes shot from above as she moves curling and unfolding on the floor, the reorientation of the projection renders her weightless, conjuring dance as speculative emergence. i ride in colour and soft focus, never anywhere foregrounds the work of witness against viewer, rendering the power of the solo to imagine collectivity not as nostalgic fantasy but as so many possibilities for engagement.
+Sometimes shot from above as she moves curling and unfolding on the floor, the reorientation of the projection renders her weightless, conjuring dance as speculative emergence. i ride in colour and soft focus, no longer anywhere foregrounds the work of witness against viewer, rendering the power of the solo to imagine collectivity not as nostalgic fantasy but as so many possibilities for engagement.

 i ride in colour and soft focus, no longer anywhere will be performed at Théâtre de la Ville—Espace Cardin in Paris on October 6.